alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 Indeed, it maps to $$[-1, 1]$$, and the derivative of this mapping is twice the PDF.
 Just what we need.

 We can, of course, attempt to do mathematical acrobatics to extend this to non-differentiable CDF functions $$W$$,  but this is not a paper, just a blog post.
-Finally, we see that this aligns with our intuition at the intro - mapping using a "uniformizing" transformation before computing Legendre polynomials produces an orthogonal basis w.r.t the original raw feature.
+In fact, we will use a non-differentiable CDF in our code, without doing the math.
+This idea aligns with our intuition at the intro - mapping using a "uniformizing" transformation before computing Legendre polynomials produces an orthogonal basis w.r.t the original raw feature.

 # A small simulation